richeyward/richeyward.github.io/content/_index.md

-I try to post weekly about:
+I post whenever I can about:

 ## FlareOn